ollien/twine/docs/twine.md

 ### Removing Useless Information

-Often, we don't really care about all the information passed to a function, and printing all of it would be slow and be extremely noisy.
+Often, we don't really care about all the information passed to a function, and printing all of it would be slow and extremely noisy.
 For instance, in some systems, GenServers can hold a large amount of state, and we don't want to see all (or any) of it when tracing calls.